 The De Ville Prestige was eventually conceived and had wristwatches of all sizes from a tiny 24.4mm model to a 39.5mm but these were lacking a component that has improved many Omega watches in recent years; the Co-Axial escapement.
 This new escapement, which is a series of gears responsible for incrementally releasing tension from the mainspring, functions with fewer points of friction than a traditional escapement and therefore requires maintenance less often.

-The Omega De Ville Prestige Co-Axial collection has a few smaller sized watches with 32.7mm cases which ran on the Omega 2500 caliber.
+The Omega De Ville Prestige Co-Axial collection has a few smaller-sized watches with 32.7mm cases that ran on the Omega 2500 caliber.
 These had either a round date aperture in the 6 o’clock position or a square date window located at the 3 o’clock position depending on the model.

 A mid-sized 36.8mm version is also powered by the same 2500 automatic caliber but has a dial design that is configured slightly differently with a square date window located at the 3 o’clock position.

 The larger albeit still classically sized 39.5mm sized versions have a similar design to the 36.8mm models I just mentioned.
 These borrowed certain design elements of other watches in the De Ville collection such as the Hour Vision where you will see the similarities on the dial’s chapter ring and use of polished Roman numerals and index hour markers albeit in a smaller case and on a smaller dial.

 This new sub-series within the De Ville Prestige collection is one of Omega’s latest evolutions to the De Ville family.
 This new series has two central hands for the hour and minutes, a small running seconds sub-register at the 9 o’clock position.
 It incorporates a very convenient power reserve indicator at the 6 o’clock position which will give you a visual indication that your watch needs to be wound via the crown.